The following requirements are in addition to the University requirements for the Ph.D. stated in the Bulletin.

 First examination.
-This is a written examination in two parts that are taken separately in the period following the completion of 30 credits and before the completion of 45 credits.
+This is a written examination in two parts that are taken separately before the completion of 45 credits.
 For students concentrating in Classical Philology, the areas are (1) Greek translation and (2) Latin translation.
 For students concentrating in Ancient History, the areas are (1) Greek or Latin translation and (2) Greek and Roman history.

 Modern Languages.
 All students will be required to demonstrate by written examination a knowledge of German and either French or Italian adequate to read scholarly works in those languages.

 Ongoing MA.
 When a student has completed 45 credits and has passed the First Examination and one modern language exam, s/he may submit a research paper to the Executive Officer and receive an MA degree.